-Question Answer Mark Number Indicative content 4 1 (b) AO2 Indicative content Answers which think religious experiences prove God exists are likely to use such reasons as: • if someone has a personal experience of God they will believe in God • a numinous experience provides evidence of God • an answered prayer provides proof that God exists Answers which do not think religious experiences prove God exists are likely to use such reasons as: • a religious experience can be made up • there are other things that prove that God exists • some religious experiences can have a natural explanation 4 Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: one brief reason (e.g. some religious experiences can have a natural explanation) 1 mark For a personal response with: • two brief reasons or one developed reason (e.g. some religious experiences can have a natural explanation, for example, a vision could be a hallucination) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two developed reasons 4 marks
+Question Answer Mark Number 1 (b) Indicative content AO2 Answers which think religious experiences prove God exists are like to use such reasons as: • if someone has a personal experience of God they will believe in • a numinous experience provides evidence of God • an answered prayer provides proof that God exists Answers which do not think religious experiences prove God exists Answers which do not think religious experiences prove God exists ikely to use such reasons as: • a religious experience can be made up • there are other things that prove that God exists • some religious experiences can have a natural explanation Other approaches are possible and must be marked according to t levels.
+If you are unsure of the validity of an answer, it must be set to review.
+4 Award marks as follows: For a personal response with: one brief reason (e.g. some religious experiences can have a natural explanation) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. some religious experiences can have a natural explanation, for example, a vision could be a hallucination) 2 marks For a personal response with:3 marks• two reasons with one developed3 marksFor a personal response with:4 marks